Research Interests

 The role of human mobility in respiratory virus epidemics

-During the COVID-19 pandemic, mobile phone location data became crucial for tracking population movements and evaluating control strategies against SARS-CoV-2 spread.
+During the COVID-19 pandemic, mobile phone location data became crucial for tracking population movements and evaluating control strategies for SARS-CoV-2.
 I began working with cellphone mobility data in 2020, first to forecast COVID-19 outbreaks on military bases for U.S. DoD, and later to analyze relationships between population mobility and healthcare-seeking behavior in South Africa and respiratory virus transmission in Seattle.

 Mobility behavior and respiratory virus transmission dynamics in the Seattle metropolitan area

-Mobility data have been used extensively to model SARS-CoV-2 dynamics, but relationships between mobility behavior and the transmission of endemic respiratory pathogens are not well understood.
-As a research scientist for the Seattle Flu Alliance, I investigated how mobility behavior and COVID-19 non-pharmaceutical interventions influenced the transmission dynamics of SARS-CoV-2 and 17 endemic respiratory viruses in Seattle during pre- and post-pandemic years, 2018 - 2022 (Perofsky et al. 2024 Nat.
+Mobility data have been used extensively to model SARS-CoV-2 dynamics, but relationships between mobility behavior and the transmission of endemic respiratory pathogens remain less understood.
+As a research scientist for the Seattle Flu Alliance, I investigated how mobility behavior and COVID-19 non-pharmaceutical interventions influenced the transmission dynamics of SARS-CoV-2 and 17 endemic respiratory viruses in Seattle during pre- and post-pandemic years (Perofsky et al. 2024 Nat.
 Commun.).
-Building on this work, we are using mechanistic models to study the effects of decreased social distancing on the post-pandemic reemergence of RSV in Seattle (medRxiv preprint).
+Building on this work, we are using mechanistic models to study the combined effects of waning immunity and decreased social distancing on the post-pandemic reemergence of RSV in Seattle (preprint).
 I have also collaborated with Trevor Bedford’s group at Fred Hutch to link cellphone mobility patterns to the genomic epidemiology of SARS-CoV-2 in Seattle-King County and Washington state.

 Ecological and evolutionary drivers of influenza outbreaks in human and animal populations